reza-ariyan/e-conomic-pubsub/README.md

       }
   }
   ```
-- After all to activate the subscriber you can create a new instance of ``MyFirstPublicChatSubscriber``, in this way
+- After all to activate the subscriber you can create a new instance of it (in this example instance of ``MyFirstPublicChatSubscriber``), in this way
   subscriber will automatically be activated.
   ```csharp
   var localEventBus = new LocalEventBus();